joaormorais/ISEC-PWEB-Rental4You/README.md

 ● Public area - (Anonymous user):

+○ Register as a Customer;

-○ Search for vehicles by location, vehicle type, and date (pick-up date and return date).
+○ Search for vehicles by location, vehicle type, and date (pick-up date and return date);

-○ The search result should be a list of available vehicles, indicating the cost and the rental company it belongs to, as well as the company's rating.

-○ It should be possible to filter the results by vehicle category and by company.

-○ It should be possible to sort the results by lowest/highest price and/or by company rating.

-○ Register as a Customer.

 ● Customer area (Customer):

+○ Login and edit his account.

-○ Perform a search (similar to anonymous user)
+○ Perform a search (similar to anonymous user);

 ○ Make a vehicle reservation;

-○ Consult the reservation history;
+○ Consult his reservations;

 ○ Consult the details of a reservation;